oauth2-proxy/oauth2-proxy/docs/docs/configuration/auth.md

 ### OpenID Connect Provider

 OpenID Connect is a spec for OAUTH 2.0 + identity that is implemented by many major providers and several open source projects.

 This provider was originally built against CoreOS Dex and we will use it as an example.
+The OpenID Connect Provider (OIDC) can also be used to connect to other Identity Providers such as Okta, an example can be found below.

+#### Dex

+To configure the OIDC provider for Dex, perform the following steps:

 1. Download Dex: